-Te Tiriti o Waitangi and Cultural Competencies
+Tiriti o Waitangi and Cultural Competencies

-Programmes must include a range of pedagogical principles and cultural practices.
+- Programmes must include a range of pedagogical principles and cultural practices.
 These principles and practices are reflective of Te Tiriti o Waitangi, to ensure that the indigenous status of Tangata Whenua and the role of Tangata Tiriti are understood.

-Accordingly, programmes must contribute to the development of Māori cultural competencies.
+Accordingly, programmes delivered within Aotearoa New Zealand must contribute to the development of Māori cultural competencies.
 These principles, practices and cultural competencies also include those reflecting Aotearoa New Zealand's Pacific location and diverse population.